itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-sharedSemaphore.rst

             //timeout occurred
         }

 5. Finally all participants at the communcation process (*here*: caller and called method) have to delete the semaphore.
 Be careful: This can not be done by simply **deleting the pointer to waitCond**.
-Instead both the caller and the called method have to execute the following command, hence, call the static method **deleteSemaphore** of *ItomSharedSemaphore*:
+Instead both the caller and the called method have to execute the following command, hence, call the method **deleteSemaphore** of the semaphore pointer:

     .. code-block:: c++

-        ItomSharedSemaphore::deleteSemaphore(waitCond)
+        waitCond->deleteSemaphore()

 6. After that the last participant at the communcation process deleted the semaphore, it is really deleted by |itom|.
 Then you don't have access to the semaphore any more, hence, you also don't have access to the internal return value.